-- Be sure you log on to Oracle CEP Visualizer using an administration user. - For more information, see: - "Configuring Security for Oracle CEP" in the Oracle Complex Event Processing Administrator's Guide. - Section 2.1, "Starting the Oracle CEP Visualizer" - In the left pane, click the Domain > Server > Services > Http Pub/Sub Server node, where Domain refers to the name of your Oracle CEP domain and Server refers to the name of the server instance. - A table appears in the right pane with the list of HTTP pub-sub servers configured for Oracle CEP. - In the right pane, double-click the name of the HTTP pub-sub server in the table.
+- Be sure you log on to Oracle CEP Visualizer using an administration user. - For more information, see: - "Configuring Security for Oracle CEP" in the Oracle Fusion Middleware Administrator's Guide for Oracle Complex Event Processing. - Section 2.1, "Starting the Oracle CEP Visualizer" - In the left pane, click the Domain > Server > Services > Http Pub/Sub Server node, where Domain refers to the name of your Oracle CEP domain and Server refers to the name of the server instance. - A table appears in the right pane with the list of HTTP pub-sub servers configured for Oracle CEP. - In the right pane, double-click the name of the HTTP pub-sub server in the table.
 The default server is called pubsub. - The HTTP publish-subscribe server properties dialog appears as Figure 14-1 shows.